It’s still a bit raw from spiritual abuses in the past, so please tread lightly upon it, if you feel you need to tread at all.

 I was really, really, good at it.

-Now, I am accused of being post-modern – a liberal to the conservatives and a conservative to the liberals.
-Really, I am simply Jamie; living my life to serve Jesus and His Kingdom growth, in the best way I know how; navigating the road of discipleship, growth, and relationship with Jesus, as I heal, hope, and love.
-You see, the one thing I do know and am absolutely convinced matters – is that Kingdom building begins and ends with love, and in the middle is a whole lot of theological goop.
+You see, the one thing I do know and am absolutely convinced matters – is that communion with God and others begins and ends with love, and in the middle is a whole lot of theological goop.

 Grace is the road, and love is the motivation.